 The San Manuel Band of Mission Indians is one of the largest employers in the Inland Empire.
-We own and operate San Manuel Indian Bingo and Casino, and employ numerous people under our Tribal Government operations.
+We own and operate San Manuel Casino, and employ numerous people under our Tribal Government operations.
 We care about our employees.
 We strive to provide fair compensation and benefits that have true value to those who work for us.

 Click Here to Browse Open Positions